 Positron lifetime spectrum is calculated by measuring the time difference between a reference signal and a detector output for the annihilation gamma-rays, which is emitted when a positron annihilates with an electron inside material.
 A reference signal is the output of a photodiode located near the injection position of a laser.
-A BaF2 scintillator and a photo-multiplier tube is utilized to detect the annihilation gamma-rays.
+A $BaF_2$ scintillator and a photomultiplier tube is utilized to detect the annihilation gamma-rays.
 Two detectors are arranged at 180 degrees because two annihilation gamma-rays are generated at 180-degree direction.
-The annihilation gamma-rays are effective to increase the count rate of the annihilation gamma-rays and to reduce the measurement time.
+The annihilation gamma-rays are generated to whole solid angle.
+Therefore array detectors are effective to increase the count rate of the annihilation gamma-rays and to reduce the measurement time.
 We have developed the array detector using 10 detectors with a help of Equipment Development Center (Figure 2).